jake-87/blog/content/blog/isabelle-autocorres-tut.md

    apply (simp add: list_defined_to_def)
 ```

 For the second, it seems obvious - why hasn't `auto` solved it?
 (If it were on `nat`s, it certainly would have.)
-Alas, it's on `32 word`s, which as we have chosen to use modular arithmatic, are slightly less nice.
+Alas, it's on `32 word`s, which as we have chosen to use modular arithmetic, are slightly less nice.
 It's hard to search for theorems involving `+` as it's so overloaded, but luckily here `find_theorems solves` finds `Word.inc_le: ?i < ?m ⟹ ?i + 1 ≤ ?m`.
 ```isabelle
    apply (simp add: inc_le)
 ```